 No. At this time, the Political Science and International Affairs programs only offer M.A. degrees.
 Because of the quality of the faculty and the design of the M.A. program, we have been encouraged by external reviewers of the Political Science Department to establish a Ph.D. program.
 The department continues to discuss this possibility, but it appears unlikely at the present time.
 As a result, unlike some other top master's programs run by departments with Ph.D. programs, our M.A. students have our complete attention at the graduate level.

 In conjunction with the Law School, students can pursue a joint M.A.-J.D. degree in Political Science or in International Affairs.
 Additional joint degree programs are available with the College of Communications (leading to two M.A. degrees, one in each field) and the College of Business Administration (leading to an M.A. and an M.B.A.).
 In all of these cases, students can earn the two degrees in one year less time than if they had pursued each degree separately.
 For more information, see pages on Joint M.A.-J.D. and/or Joint M.A. degrees with the Colleges of Communication and Business.

 What is the difference between being a research assistant (RA) and being a teaching assistant (TA)?

 As an M.A.-only program, we do not offer teaching assistantships to our graduate students or have them teach discussion sections.
-Increasingly, however, graduate students who hold an assistantship are given the opportunity to serve as a grader in a section of an undergraduate course.
+Some graduate students who hold an assistantship, however, are given the opportunity to serve as a grader in a section of an undergraduate course.
 Outside of these grading activities by some of our graduate assistants, research assistants are typically called upon to assist professors with their current research projects.
 Typical assignments include, but are not limited to: data entry, retrieval, and analysis; literature searches; proofreading; and editing.

 What is your department’s philosophy?